yalang/ya/README.md

 ## Contributing

-You are most welcome to contribute for qalblang.
+You are most welcome to contribute for yalang.
 For guidelines see CONTRIBUTING.md

 To get started take a fork of this repository and clone it.